 AD/DU! workshop in Richmond, VA

-AD/DU! acknowledges that parenting does not exist in a vacuum.
+AD/DU!, along with its Armor Down/Mommy Up!™ (AD/MU!) extension, which held its first session in August 2020, acknowledges that parenting does not exist in a vacuum.
 It is influenced and impacted by an array of past and present circumstances.
-There is little doubt, and much research to support, that the experiences of deployment have a profound and lasting impact on the abilities and skills needed for veterans to become the parents THEY want to be.
+There is little doubt, and much research to support, that the experiences of deployment have a profound and lasting impact on the abilities and skills needed for veterans to become the parents they want to be.

 AD/DU! kids having fun with the meditation cushions they made with dad.